paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-543-port-infrastructure-development-program.md

   (A) grant funds are used for the purposes for which those funds were made available;

-  (B) each grantee properly accounts for all expenditures of grant funds; and
+  (B) each grantee properly accounts for all expenditures of grant funds;

-  (C) grant funds not used for such purposes and amounts not obligated or expended are returned.
+  (C) grant funds not used for such purposes and amounts not obligated or expended are returned; and

+  (D) grant contracts are approved efficiently by the Secretary, minimizing delays for minor adjustments to project scopes and budgets, including due to inflationary effects on projects.

 (10) **Grant conditions.—**